nigelSaysHesHappy/halfMod-WebGUI-Extension/README.md

 # Web Server
 The web server files are hosted in `./halfMod/plugins/webgui/www/`.
 This is the default index directory of the web server.
-The web server has support for most protocols.
+The web server has support for most protocols, including websockets.
+Check out the webgui_console plugin source for an example.

 # BTML
 BTML is a file format that aims to replace PHP, any file with this extension is treated as a bash script.
 It is executed and whatever the script outputs is what is served to the requesting client.